cuenca-mx/quienesquien-python/README.md

 ## Token Generation

-Before performing searches, you need to create an authentication token using the create_token method.
+Before performing searches, you need to create an authentication token using the create_token method:

 ```python
 from quienesquien import Client